Mounika-17/titanic_survival_v2/README.md

 ## 📘 Future Enhancements
 Add more models for comparison
 Integrate frontend UI improvements
-Deploy via Docker + AWS ECS
+Containerize with Docker for easier deployment

 ## 🤝 Contributing
 Contributions are welcome!